 Here are the top 10 gifts that different types of tennis addicts will love to receive:

 S’well bottles aren’t only stylish and environmentally friendly, they have some impressive USPs.
-Available in multiple sizes, they keep drinks hot for 12 hours and cold for 24.
+Available in multiple sizes and shapes, they keep drinks hot for 12 hours and cold for 24.
 The company is also socially conscious and has partnerships with UNICEF USA, American Forests, Drink Up and (RED).
 An added plus?
 S’well now offers personalisation of their bottles so you can tailor the gift to fit your exact requirements.

 Sports towels are a tennis bag staple.
 They’re especially vital when playing in hot, humid conditions or whilst grinding away on clay courts.
 Falling into the practical but nonetheless thoughtful category, a personalized official towel from Wimbledon makes the list because it will surely add a little inspiration to the changeover.